getkam/faceswapper/README.md

 ```

 ### Start the Flask Application
-With the virtual environment activated and dependencies installed, you can start the Flask application:
+With the virtual environment activated and all dependencies installed, you’re ready to start the Flask application.
+Run the following command in your terminal:

 ```
 flask run
 ```
-The application will be accessible at http://127.0.0.1:5000 in your web browser.
+The application will launch, and you can access it in your web browser at http://127.0.0.1:5000.

+### Summary
+Face Swapper is a tool designed for creativity and fun, allowing users to experiment with face-swapping and age-estimation features.